 Building and maintaining good credit is an action you must take daily.
 If doing so hasn’t been part of your practice, you should first familiarize yourself with what makes up your score.
 On-time payment history, credit utilization ratio, credit length, credit mix, and new credit all contribute to your number.
 Request your free annual credit report and analyze which of your past habits might account for your current low score—working on the factors that impact your score the most, like on-time payment history (35%) and credit utilization (30%).

-As your score improves, continue to check your report to ensure accurate data is being logged on your behalf.
+As your score improves, continue to check your report to ensure accurate data is logged on your behalf.
 With your consistent effort and vigilance, your score can improve each month, leaving you ready for just about anything.